jdlph/DTALite/README.md

-# Caution
-This repository has been **DEPRECATED**, and will be **REMOVED** some time.
-Please check [TransOMS](https://github.com/jdlph/TransOMS) for the latest development.

 # Cross-Platform DTALite

 This repository has two branches: **main** and **feature/multimodal**.
-While feature/multimodal is set to track the upstream [asu-trans-ai-lab/DTALite](https://github.com/asu-trans-ai-lab/DTALite), this branch is an **independent development** from [asu-trans-ai-lab/DTALite](https://github.com/asu-trans-ai-lab/DTALite) after [pull request #8](https://github.com/asu-trans-ai-lab/DTALite/pull/8).
-It aims to provide a clean and common C++ code base (over its original implementation) to build both executable and shared library of DTALite across platforms.
-In this repos, we only resolve its most critical issues as a minimal effort towards reliability and portability, which include
+While branch feature/multimodal is set to track the upstream [asu-trans-ai-lab/DTALite](https://github.com/asu-trans-ai-lab/DTALite), the main branch is an **independent development** from [asu-trans-ai-lab/DTALite](https://github.com/asu-trans-ai-lab/DTALite) after [pull request #8](https://github.com/asu-trans-ai-lab/DTALite/pull/8).

+Branch main aims to provide a clean and common C++ code base (over its original implementation) to build both executable and shared library of DTALite across platforms.
+In this branch, we only resolve its most critical issues as a minimal effort towards reliability and portability, which include

 1. platform-specific implementation,
 2. memory leak,